-Damascus will have been knocked flat by the biggest earthquake in five thousand years, and all the water sources that fed Damascus with water, will have been diverted by that earthquake.
-That’s part of the explanation for why the Antichrist sets up in the Jezreel Valley.
-There’s water there, but not in Damascus.
+Damascus will have been knocked flat by the biggest earthquake in five thousand years, and all the water sources that fed Damascus with water, will have been diverted or destroyed by that earthquake.
+That's part of the explanation for why the Antichrist sets up in the Jezreel Valley.
+There's water there, but not in Damascus.

 The opposite is true about Jerusalem.
 There are no good assembly points for large military formations.
 It's difficult to get to, and is not on the path to anywhere you want to control.
 And, it's the number one reason why the Middle East was always administered from Damascus and not Jerusalem.
 Yes, Jerusalem is a 'holy city', but it's a bad place for a 'capital' if you aren't God.

 If you've ever driven from Tel Aviv to Jerusalem, you'll know what I'm talking about.